 What are you blending?
-You are blending two or more eyeshadow colors together to form an even gradient such that you cannot tell where one eyeshadow color stops and where another begins.
+You are blending two or more eye shadow colors together to form an even gradient such that you cannot tell where one eye shadow color stops and where another begins.

 How do you blend?
 First off, you want to use the right brush, a blending brush.
 A blending brush is fluffy and full with a pointed end to make it easy to use.

-Blending does not only involve sweeping through the eyeshadow from left to write, also make small circular movements on the eyelids for a more perfect blend.
+Blending does not only involve sweeping through the eye shadow from left to write, also make small circular movements on the eyelids for a more perfect blend.

-Make sure your eyeshadow brush is moist before applying your shimmery eyeshadow or glitters to reduce the amount of eyeshadow that will fall on the face while applying it.
+Make sure your eye shadow brush is moist before applying your shimmery eye shadow or glitters to reduce the amount of eye shadow that will fall on the face while applying it.

 Feel free to ask questions or contribute to the post in the comment section.

 Thanks for your time.

-Until next time, much love.
+Until next time, xoxo.